List of Riverdale characters: Reggie Mantle

-Reginald "Reggie" Mantle (portrayed by Ross Butler (season 1) and Charles Melton (Season 2 to present) is Archie's long-time friend and rival, a football player at Riverdale High School and town prankster.
+Reginald "Reggie" Mantle (portrayed by Ross Butler (season 1) and Charles Melton (season 2 to present) is Archie's long-time friend and rival, a football player at Riverdale High School and town prankster.
 He and Veronica started dating after Archie left however after his return Veronica felt guilty and didn't want a relationship with Reggie any longer, but they eventually got back together.
 Butler left the series after the first season owing to his commitments as a member of the main cast on 13 Reasons Why; Melton was cast to take over the role of Reggie in the second season on a recurring basis and was promoted to the main cast in the third season.

 Antoinette "Toni" Topaz

-Antoinette "Toni" Topaz Fogarty (portrayed by Vanessa Morgan) is a bisexual member of the South-side Serpents, who befriends Jughead Jones in the second season.
-She is in a relationship with Cheryl Blossom in Season Two.
-While as also being Fangs' wife she's also Anthony's mother Morgan was promoted to the main cast in the third season.
-She is planned to have more screen time from season 5.
+Antoinette "Toni" Topaz (portrayed by Vanessa Morgan) is introduced in season 2 when she befriends Jughead Jones when he starts attending Southside High.
+Her family are founding members of the Southside Serpents, Riverdale's notorious biker gang, which she eventually becomes the leader of.
+She was a social worker and then a guidance counselor at Riverdale High, as well as a bar owner and a town council member.
+She identifies as bisexual, and had a brief fling with Jughead in season 2 and was with Fangs in season 6, but she spends most of the series with Cheryl, and eventually marries her.
+She had a son named Anthony with Fangs and Kevin, who was aged up from a baby to a teenager before being erased from the timeline, and then a son with Cheryl, named Dale (portrayed by Vanessa Morgan's real son), in the new timeline.